Addiction Medicine

 • Suboxone: Buprenorphine and naloxone, available as a sublingual film and sublingual tablet.

-• Zubsolv: Buprenorphine and naloxone, available as a sublingual tablet.
+• Zubsolv: Buprenorphine and naloxone are available as a sublingual tablet.

 Naltrexone

-• Vivitrol: Extended-release naltrexone injection, administered intramuscularly once a month for opioid use disorder and alcohol use disorder.
+• Vivitrol: An extended-release naltrexone injection, administered intramuscularly once a month for opioid use disorder and alcohol use disorder.

-• Depade: Another brand name for naltrexone in pill form.
+• Depade: Depade is another brand name for naltrexone in pill form.

 The Mind Matters Difference

-Our providers know that your mind matters, and we can help you harness its power so you can live a happier, more balanced life.
-You’re more than just a client file to us; we don’t have a cookie-cutter approach to recovery.
+Our providers know that your mind matters, and we can help you harness its power to live a happier, more balanced life.
+To us, you’re more than just a client file; we don’t have a cookie-cutter approach to recovery.
 Health is vital for everyone, and our goal is to make treatment accessible, effective, and comfortable.